Rag Ribbon Garland

 I added the strips in no particular order, only following a red then white then blue pattern.

-The final length of the rag ribbon bunting was 47″, but you can easily make it as long or short as you like.
+The final length of the rag ribbon garland was 47", but you can easily make it as long or short as you like.

 Adorable rag garland.
 I love making these, and I love the red white and blue.